Last Updated: March 26, 2026

 Water Conditions for Breeding

-Slightly soft, acidic water tends to trigger spawning in this species.
+Slightly soft, acidic water will trigger spawning in this species.
 Aim for a pH of 6.0 to 6.5, temperature around 74 to 77°F (23 to 25°C), and hardness of 5 to 8 dGH.
 A slight temperature increase from their normal range, combined with soft water and good nutrition, usually encourages spawning behavior.

 Conditioning & Spawning